iseekyouu/amqplib-base-adapter/Readme.md

 # Overview
 Base adapter for [amqplib](https://www.npmjs.com/package/amqplib)

-With all connection logic and logs.
+With all connection logic and logs!

 As logger it uses winston.